manimino/hashindex/README.md

 # Filtered

-Find Python objects that match a set of attributes, usually in <1ms.
+Python container that pre-filters objects by attribute value.

+Provides fast (typically <1ms) lookup by any combination of attributes.

 `pip install filtered`